 - 1. The right to inspect and review the student's educational records. - 2.
-The right to request the amendment of the student's educational records that the student believes are inaccurate or misleading. - The right to file a complaint with the US Department of Education concerning alleged failures by Victoria College to comply with the requirements of FERPA.
+The right to request the amendment of the student's educational records that the student believes are inaccurate or misleading. - 3.
+The right to file a complaint with the US Department of Education concerning alleged failures by Victoria College to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: Family Policy Compliance Office: US Department of Education; 400 Maryland Avenue, SW, Washington, DC 20202-5920.

 Disclosure of a student's confidential education records requires prior written consent of the student (unless disclosure is permitted under certain exceptions to FERPA set forth in Section 99.31 of the FERPA Regulations).
-A student's written consent may be obtained by completing the FERPA Release Form which is available on the VC website or at the Welcome Center.
+Information may be disclosed to the parents only by obtaining the student's written consent to do so.
+FERPA Authorization setup is available through the student's Pirate Portal.